 Forward-looking Information Material Factors or Assumptions Risk Factors The Company expects to have sufficient liquidity to finance its plans and fund its obligations, including current liabilities in excess of current assets, for next twelve months.
 EPCOR is able to generate the expected cash flow from operations and various means of funding remain available to the Company.
 EPCOR's operations do not generate the expected level of cash flow and / or circumstances arise, limiting or restricting the Company's ability to access funds through the various means otherwise available.
-The initial value of the PSAs is estimated to be \$394 million (US\$315 million).
-On completion of the early works, the parties may enter into definitive agreements to proceed with the construction of a groundwater supply systems and an industrial water treatment plant.
-The Company is able to complete the early design work, site investigation and procurement of long lead items satisfactorily and the customer agrees to the costs estimates and timelines for next phase and awards the construction of a groundwater supply systems and an industrial water treatment plant to EPCOR.
-The Company is unable to complete the early design work, site investigation and procurement of long lead items within time and within reasonable costs and the customer is not satisfied with the costs estimates and timelines for next phase and does not award the construction of a groundwater supply systems and an industrial water treatment plant to EPCOR.
+The initial value of the Samsung PSAs is estimated to be \$406 million (US\$315 million).
+On completion of the early works, the parties will either enter into definitive agreements to proceed with the construction of a groundwater supply system and an industrial water reclamation facility, or the cost incurred under the PSAs will become recoverable by the Company.
+The Company is able to complete the early design work, site investigation and procurement of long lead items satisfactorily and the customer agrees to the costs estimates and timelines for next phase and awards the construction of a groundwater supply system and an industrial water reclamation facility to EPCOR.
+The Company is unable to complete the early design work, site investigation and procurement of long lead items within time and within reasonable costs and the customer is not satisfied with the costs estimates and timelines for next phase and does not award the construction of a groundwater supply system and an industrial water reclamation facility to EPCOR.
+If the Company enters into these definitive agreements, there may be a negative impact to its credit rating outlook or credit ratings.
+There is no change to the Company's credit ratings.
+The Company's credit ratings are negatively impacted, resulting in a potential increase in finance expenses.